18F/18f.gsa.gov/content/pages/projects/services/doi-nrrd.md

 industries data.
 The Office of Natural Resources Revenue, the Interior office responsible for the report, has also adopted user-centered design and plans to apply it to their other digital services.
-You can follow the The Natural Resources Revenue Data project and the Office of Natural Resources Revenue at their [blog](https://revenuedata.doi.gov/blog/).
+You can follow The Natural Resources Revenue Data project and the Office of Natural Resources Revenue at their [blog](https://revenuedata.doi.gov/blog/).